and how Downtown Garage can help you in Spotsylvania, Fredericksburg, Stafford County, and the surrounding areas.

 Bent Frame

 The frame or chassis is the main support structure for the car.
 Other components of the vehicle attach to the frame.
 A collision can cause imperceptible damage to the frame.
-Unfortunately, even minor damage affects the way the other parts of the car attach to the frame.
+Unfortunately, even minor damage can affect how the other parts of the car attach to the frame.
 For example, frame damage might:

 • Affect wheel alignment